Type-safe bitwise operations - TL;DR

 imports all utility functions, except from_underlying

-, into the current naespace.
+, through using-directives into the current namespace.

-and for generating the values of enumerators:
+For generating the values of enumerators Boost.Flags provides furthermore:

 -